Marvin Lipofsky: Education and teaching career

 Lipofsky was raised in Barrington, Illinois, where his family owned a department store.
 In 1962, he earned a BFA in Industrial Design from the University of Illinois, and he went on to earn both an MS and an MFA in Sculpture from the University of Wisconsin–Madison in 1964.
 There he studied under Harvey Littleton, the founder, with assistance from Dominick Labino, of the Studio Glass Movement.
 He would introduce the concepts of the movement during his subsequent tenure as a Design instructor at the University of California, Berkeley, where he taught until 1972.
 During this time he was responsible for training many studio artists.
 Notable students of Marvin Lipofsky include John Lewis (b.
 1942), Richard Marquis (b.
 1945) and Jay Musler (b.
 1947).

 Lipofsky has been an instructor for seminars and workshops at art and craft schools, including the Pilchuck Glass School in Stanwood, Washington; Columbus College of Art and Design in Columbus, Ohio, Southwest Craft Center in San Antonio, Texas; Haystack Mountain School of Crafts in Deer Isle, Maine; Bezalel Academy of Arts and Design in Jerusalem, Israel; San Francisco Art Institute, San Francisco, California and the Art Department of the University of Wisconsin, Madison.
 As a visiting artist he has traveled widely in the United States and internationally to Israel, Spain, France, Bulgaria, Sweden, Finland, Japan, and the Netherlands.
-He died from complications of diabetes on January 15, 2016.